Why Joshua Kimmich is Bayern Munich’s most important player

 "The No. 6 role that Joshua is playing for Bayern Munich and for the national team has become like the quarterback role in American Football," the former Bayern, Germany and USA head coach explained to bundesliga.com in May 2021.

 "Joshua plays that to perfection.
 He is not only feisty in terms of winning the ball back, he knows right away what to do with the ball and who to connect to.
 He keeps the tempo of the game in place."

 From Rottweil in the southwest of Germany, Bayern's midfield dynamo regularly produces an end product as well.
 As of the start of 2022, he had 33 goals and 75 assists in 279 games across all competitions for the record German champions, even if injury and illness reduced him to just 11 outings in the first half of the 2021/22 campaign.

-He nevertheless had a hand in seven goals in those 11 games, having contributed directly to 14 goals in another successful Bundesliga season for Bayern - scoring four and making 10 more.
+He nevertheless had a hand in seven goals in those 11 games, having contributed directly to 14 goals in the Bundesliga across 2020/21 - scoring four and making 10 more.
 Five corners he took led to goals - second in the league only to Borussia Mönchengladbach's Jonas Hofmann and Freiburg's Vincenzo Grifo (both six).

-Six of Kimmich's eight Bundesliga goals since the summer of 2019 have come from range, showing that it's highly dangerous to leave him unmarked even outside the area.
+Seven of Kimmich's 11 Bundesliga goals since the summer of 2019 have come from range, showing that it's highly dangerous to leave him unmarked even outside the area.